 At UHV, as the Director of Marketing, Ellis contributed to the efforts that transitioned this former upper-level institution into a traditional four-year university.
 He led the university’s rebranding efforts, identified new market opportunities and championed the advertising campaigns that led to consistent double-digit enrollment growth during his four-year tenure.
 Ellis is a native of San Antonio and a graduate from the University of the Incarnate Word.

-Tracey Campos joined SAEDF in March 2014 as Project Manager.
-She is responsible for supporting Business Retention and Expansion as well as the Strategic Plan for Economic Development.
+Tracey Campos joined SAEDF in March 2014 as Project Manager and was promoted to Assistant Vice President in May 2015.
+She is responsible for supporting local business through the Business Retention and Expansion program.
+Campos also serves as Project Manager for the San Antonio Strategic Plan for Economic Development.
 Prior to joining SAEDF, Tracey worked as Project Associate for MTS Technologies in Training and Development supporting Military, Federal and Commercial projects.
 She also brings Sales and Business Management experience from USAA.

 Tracey graduated from Northeastern University with a Masters in Project Management and Organizational Communication.
 She has a BA in Business Management.